Role of Communications Management in Project Management

 - Methods to be used to convey the information, along with the format, frequency and due date

 - Method for updating the Communications Management Plan

 - Glossary of common terminology.

 The article A Sample Communications Plan for the Project Manager provides describes what makes a communication plan.

 Communications Management Matrix

-The Communications Management Matrix is an easy-to-create-and-use table-format document that captures and communicates the results of the Communications Planning process.
+The Communications Management Matrix is an easy to create and use document that captures and communicates the results of the Communications Planning process.
 The matrix resembles a chart of responsibilities and can be as simple or comprehensive as needed.

 Creating, Distributing and Maintaining the Communications Management Matrix